 - Retails for under $400

 Despite its low price, this is not a guitar for newbies.
 The circuitry’s complex, the bridge is notoriously wonky, and it feels huge when you’re playing sitting down.
-But it is the most authentic Jazzmaster you can get for the price—it’s even more legit than the new Mexican-made Fender Standards.
+But it is the most authentic Jazzmaster you can get for the price—it’s even more ‘traditional’ than the new Mexican-made Fender Players.

 A non-locking floating vibrato system and the vintage-style bridge—with those ‘grooved barrel’ saddles that many players consider unstable—are the other vintage-style specs on this guitar.
-They aren’t exactly downsides as they contribute to the Jazzmaster’s cherished low sustain and sonic artifacts, though.
+They aren’t exactly downsides, though, as they contribute to the Jazzmaster’s cherished low sustain and sonic artifacts.

 On to the modern appointments.
 A pair of Duncan Designed JM-101B Alnico V single-coils give this Squier that coveted clear, syrupy and mellow Jazzmaster tone that works brilliantly with effects—which is one reason why you’ll find many shoegazers, post-rockers and experimental musicians toting this iconic axe.